noelabu/HackatonAI/backend/README.md

 2. To start the application, run uvicorn in the virtual environment with `uvicorn app.main:app --host 127.0.0.1 --port 8000`.

 3. Access the API at http://localhost:8000/docs

-### Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.